CN-UPB/DeepCoMP/README.md

 ### Todos

 * Fix structlog: Once deepcopy is included in release, update requirements to new version & test
+* Fix simulation: why are testing & eval results suddenly so bad? training results are much better (as before)
 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing